Summit One Vanderbilt is a new development in the heart of Midtown Manhattan, New York City.

 Kenzo Digital is a contemporary artist who combines art, science and technology to provide the most immersive experience to viewers.

-Kenzo AIR is one of the most spectacular 1000-foot-tall art experiences at Summit.
+Kenzo AIR is one of the most spectacular 1000-foot-heigh art experiences at Summit.

 The AIR experience starts with a dizzying, multi-sensory journey as you take the escalators up the 91st floor to experience AIR.

-The 91st floor houses various sections that reflect the artistic expression of Kenzo.
+The 91st floor houses various sections that reflect Kenzo’s artistic expression.

 The One Vanderbilt observation deck at this level provides views across downtown Manhattan and all iconic buildings of NYC.